-21. In this schedule, unless the context otherwise requires:-

-The term "the Company" means the Company of Proprietors of the Grand Junction Canal;

-The term "the canal" means all canals and navigations belonging to the Company, or for the use of which the Company were at the date of the Act confirming this Order coming into operation entitled to charge tolls;

-The term "merchandise" includes all goods and things comprised in the classification;

-The term "the classification" means the classification of goods annexed to this schedule;

-The term "bye-trader" means any person (other than the Company) who conveys or desires to convey merchandise over the canal;

-The term "terminal station" means a place upon or in connexion with the canal at which the Company have provided or provide structural accommodation for loading or unloading merchandise before or after its conveyance on the canal, but does not include any dock or shipping place;

-The term "boat" includes all vessels, barges, keels, sloops, steam vessels, compartment boats, and other craft of every description, however propelled or moved, using the canal.
+- The term "the Company" means the Company of Proprietors of the Birmingham Canal Navigations; - The term "the canal" means all canals and navigations belonging to the Company, or for the use of which the Company were, at the date of the Act confirming this Order coming into operation, entitled to charge tolls, but does not include any tramway belonging to the Company; - The term "merchandise" includes all goods and things comprised in the classification; - The term "the classification" means the classification of goods annexed to this schedule; - The term "bye-trader" means any person (other than the Company) who conveys or desires to convey merchandise over the canal; - The term "terminal station" means a place upon or in connexion with the canal at which the Company have provided or provide structural accommodation for loading or unloading merchandise before or after its conveyance on the canal, but does not include any dock or shipping place; - The term "boat" includes all vessels, harges, keels, sloops, steam vessels, compartment boats, and other craft of every description, however propelled or moved, using the canal:

+Canal.
+Time for submitting schedule of conveyance rates extended.

-22. Before the Company act as carriers of merchandise, they shall submit to the Board of Trade a schedule of maximum rates for conveyance of merchandise by them and charges applicable thereto, in pursuance of the Railway and Canal Traffic Act, 1888; and the time for submitting the schedule is hereby extended until the Company propose to act as such carriers.
+28. Before the Company act as carriers of merchandise, they shall submit to the Board of Trade a schedule of maximum rates for conveyance of merchandise by them and charges applicable thereto, in pursuance of the Railway and Canal Traffic Act, 1888; and the time for submitting the schedule is hereby extended until the Company propose to act as such carriers.